terrenjpeterson/hurricane/README.md

 # Alexa Skill - Hurricane Center

 This is an Alexa skill that provides updates on hurricanes based on data from the National Hurricane Center.
+It was first published to the Alexa Skill store in 2016, and has been used in two hurricane seasons (2016 & 2017).

 ![](interaction_model/hurricane-logo-108.jpg)